13 Best-Selling Science Fiction Books of All Time

 The Hitchhiker’s Guide to the Galaxy

 No list of great science fiction books is complete without Douglas Adams’ The Hitchhiker’s Guide to the Galaxy.
 It’s the book that taught us that time is an illusion.
 Spoiler alert: It revealed that the Answer to the Ultimate Question of Life is 42.
 It told us what defines a learning experience.
-On top of being endlessly quotable, the book is downright hilarious and it’s one of the 18 classic books you can read in a day.

 Ready Player One